Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 ### Resolver Selection

   Given all the above considerations, the choice of recursive resolver has direct privacy considerations for end users.
+Historically, end user devices have used the DHCP-provided local network recursive resolver.
+The choice by a user to join a particular network (e.g. by physically plugging in a cable or selecting a network in a OS dialogue) typically updates a number of system resources - these can include IP addresses, availability of IPv4/IPv6, DHCP server, and DNS resolver.
+These individual changes, including the change in DNS resolver, are not normally communicated directly to the user by the OS when the network is joined.
+The choice of network has historically determined the default system DNS resolver selection; the two are directly coupled in this model.

-Historically, end user devices have used the DHCP-provided local network recursive resolver, which may have strong, medium, or weak privacy policies depending on the network.
+  The vast majority of users do not change their default system DNS settings and so implicitly accept the network settings for DNS.
+The network resolvers have therefore historically been the sole destination for all of the DNS queries from a device.
+These resolvers may have strong, medium, or weak privacy policies depending on the network.
 Privacy policies for these servers may or may not be available and users need to be aware that privacy guarantees will vary with network.

+  All major OS’s expose the system DNS settings and allow users to manually override them if desired.

    More recently, some networks and end users have actively chosen to use a large public resolver, e.g., [Google Public